Table of Contents:

 A similar but slightly different use case would be where containerized applications are used, such as Flatpaks.
 In these instances we suggest that a system service exposing higher level functionality than that expected by a TEE proxy would be more appropriate.

-As with the previous topologies it would still require the system service to be trusted, the communication method used between the containerized application and the system service would need to be secure and communications with the system service authenticated.
+As with the previous topologies it would still require the system service to be trusted, the communication method used between the containerized application and the system service, such as a virtual network link, would need to be secure and communications with the system service authenticated.
+We expect such a component to be quite user case specific.
+As a result we do not expect the Apertis project to provide an example system service, though expect that the TEE proxy would serve as a good reference for the implementation of one.

 Low impact hypervisor support for TEE